muratk3n/thirdwave/en/README.md

 ---

-The new anti-glob left-right combo (if fascism, very lite compared to WWII standards) brought a certain trolling with it...
+The new anti-glob left-right combo (if fascism, very lite compared to WWII standards) brought certain trolling with it...
 They make light of known aspects of good governance.
 And why not?
 If a superpower in the 21st century cannot give free healthcare to its people, after decades of promises and grandstanding, shouldnt they be trolled?
 Or in UK, through papers, denying left, as "left", invading a country, as right diddling on EU then "asking" the people, having that blow in their face, some trolling is called for?
 Or in TR basically doing nearly everything wrong?
 They made an ass of themselves, and they deserved what followed later.

 ---